This document applies only to full-time employees, not to part-time employees.

 Full-time employees are expected to work the same seven hours per day Monday through Friday ("Normal Work Hours") plus a one-hour unpaid lunch break.

-There may be times when work needs to be performed midday to accommodate a client's schedule.
-Therefore, some flexibility in lunchtime/break scheduling is expected of full-time employees.
+For technicians, there may be times when work needs to be performed midday to accommodate a client's schedule.
+Therefore, some flexibility in lunchtime/break scheduling is expected of full-time technicians.

-For onsite work, if the employee is not required to be onsite all day, it is preferable that the employee limit break times, and/or try to coordinate breaks with time that would otherwise be idle (for example, while data is migrating).
+For onsite work, if the technician is not required to be onsite all day, it is preferable that the technician limit break times, and/or try to coordinate breaks with time that would otherwise be idle (for example, while data is migrating).
 Any unused break time may be taken either after work has been completed, or on another day of the employee's choosing.
-Before taking such time off, the employee should confirm with the office admin that the scheduling of the time off is compatible with the needs of the Company and its customers.
+Before taking such time off, the technician should confirm the time off with the office admin.

 In general, it is preferred that you do not take a full lunch break during onsite appointments because it inconveniences the customer if you stop work for an extended period in the middle of an assignment.
 You are entitled to take lunch either before or after the appointment.
 If the appointment goes over 2.5 hours, you may take a fifteen or twenty-minute paid break.
 Please add this as break time on the OSSR form.